opencord/docs/charts/kafka.md

 > NOTE: Historically there were two kafka busses deployed (another one named
 > `voltha-kafka`) but these have been consolidated.

-## Viewing events with kafkacat
+## Optional tool: viewing events with kafkacat

-As a debugging tool you can deploy a container containing `kafkacat` and use that to listen for events:
+Optionally, you can deploy a *kafkacat* container to to listen for Kafka events and debug:

+{% include "../partials/helm/add-cord-repo.md" %}

+Then, you can proceed with the kafkacat installation:

 ```shell
 helm install -n kafkacat cord/kafkacat